3L0C/wk/README.md

     -t, --top                  Position window at top of screen.
     -b, --bottom               Position window at bottom of screen.
     -s, --script               Read script from stdin to use as key chords.
+    -S, --sort                 Sort key chords read from --key-chords, or --script.
     -m, --max-columns INT      Set maximum columns to INT.
     -p, --press KEY(s)         Press KEY(s) before dispalying window.
     -T, --transpile FILE       Transpile FILE to valid 'key_chords.h' syntax and print to stdout.